vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 out in H. of Dh, vol. III. p.
 147 n.
 186. KR 518 (quoting Brah.) says the earth was measured on Phā. kr.
 8th by the sons of Daksa urged by Nārada; therefore gods and pitrs desire śrāddha on that day with apūpas; (2) worship of Sitā, wife of Rāma, who was born on Phā. śu.
 8; KR 526

 528 and 518; vide above p.
 354 under Phālgunakstya.
-Simollanghana-Vide under Vijayādaśami p.
+Simollanghana-Vide under Vijayādaśamī p.
 190 note 487 and

 TT 103, PC 145-148.

 Sukalatraprāptivrata-for maidens, women with husbands living

 and widows; naksatravrata; Nārāyaṇa deity; a maiden should worship Jagannātha on three naksatras, viz.
 Uttarā, Uttarāsādhā and Uttarā-bhādrapadā and should recite the name (Madhava), should offer Priyangu and red flowers and use saffron as unguent; homa with honey and clarified butter with the words 'salutation to Mādhava'; she secures a fine husband.
 HV II.
 628-630 (from Vi.
-Dh.); Siva
+Dh.); Śiva

 informs Pārvati about this vrata Sukulatrirātravrata--begin in Mārg. on a day which is Tryaha